Italian Succession - Your Questions Answered

 To obtain a death certificate as well as copies of the deceased's (and applicant’s) personal ID and tax code will be required.
 The death certificate will be issued by the Registry of Vital Records at the municipality of residence.

-The time it takes to complete the succession process depends on the matter.
-If there are no problems or complications the approximate time required for a lawyer to complete the matter is four to six hours which normally will extend over a two to three month period.
-Dependent the speed of the authorities, surveys and also if any other meetings, which may become necessary, resulting in additional work being required.
+The time it takes to complete the succession process depends on the matter is complex.
+If there are no problems or complications the approximate time required for a lawyer to complete the matter will normally extend over a two to three month period.
+However, this is dependent the speed of the Authorities.
+It is possible that the matter could extend beyond the estimate if additional meetings are required.

 What is a statement of Succession?

-A form (obtained from the Italian Ministry of Finance) must be sent to the appropriate Italian Tax authority (Agenzia delle Entrate) listing all of the deceased's assets.
+This is a form (obtained from the Italian Ministry of Finance) that must be sent to the appropriate Italian Tax authority (Agenzia delle Entrate) listing all of the deceased's assets.

-The Statement of Succession (Dichiarazione di Successione) is required within one year of death.
-In addition to personal data regarding the deceased and heirs, including details of the assets in the estate, mortgages, receipts, the deceased's death certificate and the original or a legalised copy of the will.
+The Statement of Succession ("Dichiarazione di Successione") is required within one year of the death.
+This is in addition to personal data regarding the deceased and the heirs, which must outline all the details of the assets in the estate, mortgages, receipts, the deceased's death certificate and the original or a legalised copy of the will.

-I’ve inherited a house in Italy, what should I do?
+I have inherited a house in Italy, what so I have to do next?

-If the deceased was not domicile in Italy but had various assets in Italy we can assist with apportioning the assets.
-If you and any other beneficiares are unsure as to the assets the deceased actually had in Italy, Giambrone's wills and probate team can provide asset reconstruction services which will ensure that none of the assets the deceased owned will be overlooked or are claimed by others.
+Our lawyers can assist if the deceased was not domiciled in Italy but nevertheless had various assets in Italy by listing and apportioning the assets.
+If the beneficiaries are unsure as to the nature and number of the assets the deceased actually owned in Italy, Giambrone & Partners probate team can provide asset reconstruction services which will ensure that none of the assets the deceased owned will be overlooked or are claimed by anyone other than the actual beneficiaries.